MrArna/HalsteadComplexity/README.md

 Development & Design choices
 -----------------
-The application was developed with IntelliJ.
+The application was developed with IntelliJ, with the use Gradle in order to manage the libraries.
 It has been designed in order to be as extendable as possible.
 In detail, it's composed by 3 classes:

 + **Main**: this is the the core of the application, where the other classes are instantiated and used